renenw/relay/README.md

 export MQTT_BROKER=<localhost, or your MQTT broker IP>
 ```

-**NB:** To make pm2 refresh its understanding of these environment variables, you must run: `pm2 start server --update-env`.
-Nope, perhaps: `pm2 restart all --update-env`?
+**NB:** To make pm2 refresh its understanding of these environment variables, you must run: `pm2 stop server` then `pm2 start server --update-env`.

 For details on how these variables are used, see Environment Variables below.
 In particular,  the API_KEY is passed to the Gateway POST request as an `x-api-key` header.